Morris2801/VideoGameProject/Videojuego/GDD_Template.md

 ##### Overview
 In **MayAztec**, the player must balance **close-range-combat**, **inventory management**, and **strategic use of Lotería cards**.
 With four types of base enemies and two major boss fights, every encounter demands a measured approach:

-- **Short-range battles**: The player wields a base weapon (e.g., a macuahuitl) and can enhance or replace it with cards.
+- **Short-range battles**: The player wields a base weapon and can enhance or replace it with specific cards.
 - **Exploration & Preparation**: Delving into each level, the player must decide when to keep exploring for better cards vs. when to confront the boss.
 - **Risk vs. Reward**: Entering fights unprepared could result in heavy damage or death, while thorough exploration may grant powerful temporary or permanent card effects.

 ##### Base Enemies Tactics
 1. **Medium Enemies (Type I)**
    - Moderate HP, balanced offense.
-   - Recommended Tactic: Time your attacks between their combos, use dash to evade.
+   - Recommended Tactic: Time your attacks between their combos, use dash to evade or wait for their cooldown for some quick damage.
    - Card Synergy: Damage-boosting or healing cards to withstand longer fights.

 2. **Heavy Enemies (Type II)**
    - High HP, slower but with powerful hits.
    - Recommended Tactic: Maintain distance, wait for their slow wind-up, then strike.
    - Card Synergy: Card healing effects help chip away at their large health pool.

 ##### 1.3 Boss Fights Tactics
 - **Boss Phase Recognition**: Watch for animation or HP threshold cues that signal a shift in behavior.